 I have been involved in experimental tests of discrete symmetries in the weak interaction (parity violation and time reversal invariance) and in searches for new interactions through measurements using muons, neutrons and nuclei, which in most cases were polarized.
 Some measurements also required the use of traps (material-, electromagnetic-, or magneto-gravitational) for the confinement of particles for their study.
 Such precision measurements at low energies are considered an alternative route to the searches for new particles or phenomena carried out at the highest possible energies, in collider experiments.
 In general the principles of the experiments at low energies are rather simple but the measurements are difficult and challenging.
 The design of new experiments requires implementing modern techniques in order to reach new levels of sensitivity.

 Atomic nuclei offer a very rich spectrum of candidates for precision measurements at low energies due to the large number of isotopes, the diversity of states and the different decay modes involving the fundamental interactions.
 The abundant production of rare isotopes opens further the spectrum for the design of new sensitive experiments.

 My current activities focus in the measurement of correlation observables in nuclear beta-decay that search for possible contributions of new interactions as a signature of physics beyond the standard model.
-Current projects include the measurement of the beta-neutrino correlation in Gamow-Teller transitions and the measurement of correlations using polarized nuclei to search for deviations from maximal parity violation.
+Current projects include measurement of correlations in Gamow-Teller transitions to search for tensor type couplings and the measurements of correlations using polarized nuclei to search for maximal parity violation.